A solo exhibition featuring Los Angeles-based artist Debra Disman.

 ReflectSpace Gallery presents I Can’t I Won’t I Will I Do, a solo exhibition featuring Los Angeles-based artist Debra Disman.

-I Can’t I Won’t I Will I Do will be on view at Glendale Central Library during regular operating hours from January 28 – March 19, 2023.
+I Can’t I Won’t I Will I Do will be on view at Glendale Central Library during regular operating hours from January 28 – March 26, 2023.
+This exhibition was extended in honor of Women's History Month.

 Disman’s work is inspired by books, which traverses tapestry, installation, and sculpture to push familiar forms and materials into art that bewilders.
 The exhibition will include new works created in response to Disman’s investigation of artists Charlotte Salomon and Eva Hesse and how they employed the creative process to transform traumatic pasts into the creation of new art forms.
 Disman’s tactile works create space for reflection, connection, and solace.